OptimusChen/ScoreSaberUI/README.md

 # ScoreSaberUI

-ScoreSaber UI implementation for the Oculus Quest and Quest 2
+ScoreSaber UI implementation for the Oculus Quest

 ## Credits